pysys-test/pysys-test/docs/UserGuide.rst

 provides a way for plugins to reference each other without depending on the aliases that may be in use in a particular project configuration.

-When creating a runner plugin
-Writers that generate output files/directories should by default put that output under either the `runner.output <pysys.baserunner.BaseRunner>` directory, or (for increased prominence) the ``runner.output+'/..'`` directory (which is typically ``testRootDir`` unless an absolute ``--outdir`` path was provided) .
+When creating a runner plugin you may need somewhere to put output files, logs etc. Plugins that generate output files/directories should by default put that output in a dedicated directory either the `runner.output <pysys.baserunner.BaseRunner>` directory, or (for increased prominence if it's something users will look at a lot) a directory one level up e.g. ``runner.output+'/../myplugin'`` (which is typically under ``testRootDir`` unless an absolute ``--outdir`` path was provided) .
-A prefix of double underscore ``__pysys`` is recommended to distinguish dynamically created directories (ignored by version control) from the testcase directories (checked into version control).
+A prefix of double underscore ``__pysys`` is recommended under testRootDir to distinguish dynamically created directories (ignored by version control) from the testcase directories (checked into version control).

 For examples of the project configuration, including how to set plugin-specific properties that will be passed to its constructor, see the sample Project Configuration file.